-How will the frozen eggs be used in the Future?
+How will the frozen eggs be used for pregnancy?

-When you are ready to use your frozen eggs for pregnancy, the frozen eggs are thawed—they are placed in a warming solution and assessed for quality.
+When you are ready to use your frozen eggs for pregnancy, the embryologist will first thaw (de-freeze) the frozen sample.
+The eggs are placed in a warming solution and assessed for quality.

-The best ones are then fertilized using intracytoplasmic sperm injection (ICSI), where a single sperm is injected directly into the egg to form an embryo.
+The best ones are then fertilized using intracytoplasmic sperm injection (ICSI), which involves injecting a single sperm is directly into each egg to form an embryo.

-These embryos will be cultured for 3-5 days until they are ready to be transferred into the uterus to achieve pregnancy.
+These fertilized eggs will turn into embryos, which will be cultured for 3-5 days until they are ready to be transferred into your uterus to achieve pregnancy.

 Benefits of egg freezing

-- It allows you to pursue personal and professional goals without having to risk motherhood
+- Freezing your eggs will allow you to pursue personal and professional goals without having to risk motherhood

 - It allows you to marry when you find the right person, instead of rushing into it because of age related infertility